 The Career Centre at Anton Bruckner University provides students with practical support to help them make a successful transition from university to the world of work.
 It provides information on current topics and career-related knowledge and helps students recognise their own potential, formulate their wishes, achieve their goals more quickly and build a successful and sustainable artistic career.

-Students are advised and supported through personal counselling, workshops, lectures, and career talks in the areas of self-management, brand development & innovation, well-being (physical & mental health), and networking.
+Students receive advice and support through an offer of workshops, lectures, career talks, and personal counselling in the areas of self-management, brand development & innovation, well-being (physical & mental health), and networking.

 Pari, Angela